Chakazul/Lenia/README.md

 ![](https://github.com/Chakazul/Lenia/blob/master/Screencap/icon2.png)
 # Lenia

+*** Ready to run in your Chrome browser!  https://chakazul.github.io/Lenia/JavaScript/Lenia.html

 Lenia is a 2D [cellular automata](https://en.wikipedia.org/wiki/Cellular_automaton) with continuous space, time and states.
 It produces a huge variety of interesting life forms.

 There are various versions available.
-Python, Matlab and JavaScript versions are real-time, interactive, and equipped with statistics tools.
+Python, Matlab and web (JavaScript) versions are real-time, interactive, and equipped with statistics tools.
 Jupyter and R versions are non-interactive and just for demonstration purposes.

 ## Animation short